 Is ABDiff a good Kaleidoscope alternative on macOS?

-Yes, especially if you want a macOS diff and merge tool with a strong text core plus image, video, folder, and Mach-O comparison in the same app.
+Yes, especially if you want a macOS diff and merge tool with a strong text core plus image, video, folder, hex, and structured binary comparison in the same app.

 Is ABDiff a one-time purchase while Kaleidoscope is a subscription?